 Nora Chipaumire is a choreographer and performer who uses her choreography to challenge and embrace stereotypes of Africa and the black performing body.
 Her work critiques colonialism and complicates notions of spectatorship and power.
-She will make her directorial debut with Dance for Film on location at Montclair State University in spring 2016.
+Chipaumire made her directorial debut with Dance for Film on location at Montclair State University in spring 2016.

-Chipaumire is a three-time New York Dance and Performance “Bessie" Awardee: in 2008 for her dance-theater work, Chimurenga, in 2007 for her body of work with Urban Bush Women, and in 2014 for the revival of her solo Dark Swan.
+Chipaumire is a three-time New York Dance and Performance “Bessie" Awardee: in 2007 for her body of work with Urban Bush Women, in 2008 for her dance-theater work, Chimurenga, and in 2014 for the revival of her solo Dark Swan.
 She has also received The Alpert Award in the Arts, Dance (2012) and a Doris Duke Artist Award (2015).
 Her work has been supported by the MAP Fund, the Jerome Foundation, NYFA B.U.I.L.D., National Dance Project, NYSCA, The Joyce Theater Foundation, and the National Endowment for the Arts.

 Chipaumire received an M.A. and an M.F.A. from Mills College, in 2000 and 2002, respectively.